seraphgrid/grungegirl/README.md

 ![image](https://user-images.githubusercontent.com/90430427/133360635-6154db5b-5693-4914-841e-ba87523ddde7.png)

-to install it, git clone this directory, then run `python install.py`. the `install.py` file will install `browsh`, move necessities to a folder in `$HOME` and bind a command to launch the program.
+to install it, git clone this directory, then run `python install.py`. the `install.py` file will install `browsh`, move necessities to a folder in `$HOME` and bind a command to launch the program. don't worry, any binaries that the program downloads are deleted automatically.

 in the future, it will also attempt to compile `browsh` from source or otherwise install it cleanly in distros where it can get away with it. apologies for any weirdness in getting it to work.